All Episodes

 You're absolutely right.

-So why do we trade with Brazil and Africa for cocoa and coffee?
+So, why do we trade with Brazil and Africa for cocoa and coffee?

-It's because it's cheaper to do so.
+The answer is very simple: it's because it's cheaper to do so.

-Now, people who are asking for us to be independent, independent of other countries, they're asking us to be poor.
+Now, people who are asking for us to be independent, independent of other countries, they're asking us to be poor because the poorest people in the world are very independent.

 Just kind of think of that.